tychen5/Medical-Summary-Builder/README.md

 - **Fully Automated Pipeline**: An operational workflow that seamlessly ingests a source PDF and DOCX template, orchestrates LLM-driven data extraction, and generates a populated summary report without manual intervention.
 - **Advanced RAG-Agent Implementation**: Successful integration of a ReAct agent that iteratively queries a Pinecone vector store to gather evidence, demonstrating a sophisticated approach to information retrieval.
 - **High-Reliability Extraction**: A dual-layer extraction strategy combining a primary ReAct agent with a schema-guided fallback mechanism.
 This design ensures that the pipeline can recover from agent failures and still produce structured output.
-- **Dynamic & Customizable Table Generation**: The system directly addresses the "bonus" objective by allowing users, such as attorneys, to define their own table structures using plain-text markdown instructions.
+- **Dynamic & Customizable Table Generation**: The system directly addresses the bonus objective by allowing users, such as attorneys, to define their own table structures using plain-text markdown instructions.
 It can generate reports with custom layouts (e.g., 5 columns for Data, Facility, Physician, Summary, and Ref) based on these instructions.
 While further system prompt optimization can enhance control, the core mechanism to support this advanced flexibility is already implemented.
 - **Production-Ready Interfaces**: Delivers both a powerful command-line interface (CLI) for batch processing and a scalable FastAPI web service for real-time integration, making the tool versatile for different deployment scenarios.
 - **Modular and Maintainable Codebase**: The project is built on a clean, modular architecture, with clear separation of concerns (e.g., ingestion, processing, reporting).
 This structure makes the system easy to understand, maintain, and extend.